AnshulH/Resource_Allocator_Assignment/README.md

     ]
 }
 ```
-Tests are present in test directory and can be run against the methods using
+Tests are present in test directory and can be run against the methods using the below command
 ```
 python3 test_*.py
 ```